tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 Fujisaki-Okamoto transform {{FO}} {{HHK}} applied.
 ML-KEM satisfies this requirement {{FIPS203}}.

-Along with other TLS 1.3 key agreement methods, it is recommended that implementations avoid reuse of ML-KEM keys.
+Along with other TLS 1.3 key establishment methods, it is recommended that implementations avoid reuse of ML-KEM keys.
 Implementations MUST NOT reuse randomness in the generation of ML-KEM ciphertexts.